technomancy/syme/README.md

   Needed if you want cookies to outlast server restarts.

 * Export `$CANONICAL_URL` as the fully-qualified URL of the splash page.
-  Needed if you want shutdown hooks to register instance status.
+  Needed if you want hooks to update instance status.

 * Sign up for Amazon Route53 and export `$AWS_ACCESS_KEY` and `$AWS_SECRET_KEY`.